 - Ijoma Mangold, The German Crocodile (DAS Editions, 2021)

-- David Nelles and Christian Serrer, Small Gases, Big Effect: This Is Climate Change (forthcoming from Particular Books, 2021)
+- David Nelles and Christian Serrer, Small Gases, Big Effect: This Is Climate Change (Particular Books, 2021)

 - Ute Daenschel and Kerstin Lücker, A History of the World with the Women Put Back In (co-translation with Jessica West, The History Press, 2019) ~ crossover YA/adult literary fiction